Remphan: In the Bible

-In the New Testament, Stephen condemns 'Jewish idolatry' in the following verse: "Ye took up the tabernacle of Moloch, and the star of your god Remphan, figures which ye made to worship them: and I will carry you away beyond Babylon."
-It is seen as a reference to Amos 5:26–27: "Ye have borne the tabernacle of your Moloch and Chiun your images, the star of your god, which ye made to yourselves.
-(27) Therefore will I cause you to go into captivity beyond Damascus, saith the LORD, whose name is The God of Hosts."
+In the Acts of the Apostles, the deacon Stephen condemns Jewish idolatry in the following verse: "Ye took up the tabernacle of Moloch, and the star of your god Remphan, figures which ye made to worship them: and I will carry you away beyond Babylon."
+In the Greek of the New Testament, it is a mostly word-for-word quotation of the 3rd century BC Septuagint translation of Amos 5:26–27: "Ye have borne the tabernacle of your Moloch and Chiun your images, the star of your god, which ye made to yourselves.
+(27) Therefore will I cause you to go into captivity beyond Damascus, saith the Lᴏʀᴅ, whose name is The God of Hosts."

 The context for the admonition is that Amos had been sent to the northern Kingdom of Samaria, where Judaism had become syncretic with foreign idolatry, which he declares unacceptable.
 It is seen as a prophetic reference to Shalmaneser V's later capture of the Israelites and taking them into the cities of the Medes.